Divorce Process In California

 California Divorce Process

-During this time, the parties may need to attend mediation sessions or negotiation meetings in order to come to an agreement on important issues such as child custody and property division.
-Once all of these steps have been completed, the divorce can be finalized by a judge.
+During this time, the parties may need to attend mediation sessions or negotiation meetings to reach an agreement on important issues such as child custody and property division.
+Once all of these steps have been completed, a judge can finalize the divorce.

 Child Custody and Visitation